Heart and Blood Conditions

 Kawasaki Disease at Seattle Children's

 Our heart team has treated many children with Kawasaki disease.
 In a typical year, we see about 40 children with this condition.
 We follow about 500 to 600 patients with Kawasaki disease.
 We have extensive experience with the diagnosis and treatment these patients require.
-Seattle Children’s is also a leader for research in Kawasaki disease.
+Seattle Children's is also a leader for

 When you come to Children's, a team of people will take care of your child.
 Along with your child's cardiologist, you are connected with infectious disease specialists, rheumatologists, nurses, child life specialists, social workers and others, if their expertise is needed.
 We work together to meet all of your child's health needs and help your family through this experience.